gruberdev/local-gitops/README.md

 > ```sh
 >  make
 >  ```
->  which will install the >
- `task` binary for you and execute the command to run this repository's project by itself.
-(It might require **sudo**, please read the commands being executed before doing anything with elevated permissions on your work environment.)
+>  which will install the `task` binary for you and execute the command to run this repository's project by itself. <sub>(It might require **sudo**, please read the commands being executed before doing anything with elevated permissions on your work environment.)</sub>

 ### Where cluster resources are located